-In Figure 4.6, we have plotted all the metrics for all data sets.
-For each data set, each metric was normalized across methods to have a unit norm.
+In Figure 4.6 we plot all the metrics for all data sets.
+For each dataset each metric was normalized across methods to have unit norm.
 This was done only for better visualization.
 The original values are given in B.2.
 The figure illustrates the mean value of the metrics and corresponding variance calculated across 10 runs.
-From the figure, we can see that w.r.t. almost all metrics (except the log-likelihood), the proposed approach shows better or comparable results in many cases.
-Actually, the Wasserstein distance is smaller for DSM-RFF for all data sets.
-We can also see that SM-RFF tends to have a larger variance than that of its noisy version.
+From the figure we can see, that w.r.t. almost all metrics (except the log-likelihood) the proposed approach shows better or comparable results in many cases.
+Actually, the Wasserstein distance is smaller for DSM RFF for all data sets.
+We can also see, that SM RFF tends to have larger variance than its noisy version.

-In Table 4.3, we provide the results for the datasets from the UCI repository, as well as the training time.
-The MiniBoone data set was large and the Nyström-based implementation could not fit into the memory, so we had to train the model using only a subset of 15000 samples.
-Other methods were also trained using the whole data set.
-To fairly compare the training time, the experiments were conducted on Intel(R) Core(TM) i7-7820X CPU @ 3.60GHz with 64Gb RAM.
-Finally, we can see that the proposed approach is much faster than the implementation of the Nyström-based approach.
+In Table 4.3 we provide results for the datasets from the UCI repository as well as the training time.
+The MiniBoone dataset is large and the Nyström-based implementation could not fit into memory, so we had to train the model using only a subset of 15000 samples.
+Other methods were trained using the whole data set.
+To fairly compare the training time the experiments were conducted on Intel(R) Core(TM) i7-7820X CPU @ 3.60GHz with 64Gb RAM.
+We can see that the proposed approach is much faster than the implementation of the Nyström based approach.